robforee/UTA-VIRT-CYBER-PT-06-2021-U-LOL/Week-15/3/Activities/06_Session_Management/Unsolved/README.md

     - Now press the Send button again and note how the session ID has changed in the HTTP response, to a 10-digit number:

       - Here is a sample (your number will be different): `Set-Cookie: dvwaSession=1612452171`.

     - Now press the Send button again and note how the session ID has changed in the HTTP response, to a different 10-digit number:

       - Here is a sample (your number will be different): `Set-Cookie: dvwaSession=1612452402`.

     - Continue to press Send to observe how the session IDs change each time.

     - As a security analyst, you are tasked with determining whether the formula or method for generating each session ID can be predicted.

       - **Hint**: While the Low level uses a mathematical formula (+1), to generate each session ID, the Medium level uses a different method.

       - **Hint**: Examine other fields in the HTTP response for clues.

     - Document the method used to generate these session IDs.

+      - (1*100) + 6 + 13

 6. Answer the following mitigation strategy questions:

     - Describe to your management how a malicious user could take advantage of the vulnerabilities you just exploited.
 Be sure to include the potential impact.
+      - a malicious user could impersonate an active session and cause havoc
     - Describe in plain language to your manager how you would mitigate the vulnerabilities that you just exploited.
+      - we should generate a more random session id

 7. **Bonus**: Determine the High-level session IDs.